Looking for an easy way to decorate a room that doesn’t cost a lot? How about making pillows. Easy design to change out often.

 To help the corners lay correctly when you turn the pillow inside out, cut the corners as shown in the picture above.
 This will help the corners lay nice and flat.
 You can also see where I back stitched the corners to make them strong.
 Backstitch just means you stitch just a bit then back up the same amount.
 My machine has a button to push to make the machine go in reverse.

 The tricky part is getting the corners to make a nice angle after turning the material inside out.
-I take my finger and push the material towards the corner and then take my scissors blade end (make sure the scissors are closed) and gently push the corner out.
+I take my point turner and gently push the corners out.
 I will also rub the corner on the outside of the pillow with my fingers and sometimes that will help the corner pop out straight.
 If you are using the thick material it may not make a perfect corner but with practice, you will learn the best method to make a nice corner.
 I also iron down the pillow to make the seams look nice.

 Here is what the back looks like.
 Clean and simple.
 Easy to add the pillow form into the slot.